The Role of WIEA

 Co-Chair of Board of Directors

 Mike Murphy is the Vice President at the Kaztex Foundation.
-Prior to this role he spent (13) years as a pastor at a large church in the Milwaukee metro area.
+Prior to this role, he spent (13) years as a pastor at a large church in the Milwaukee metro area.
 Before this, he had an (18) year career in the marketplace, working for large and small businesses in various leadership roles.
-Currently, Mike volunteers on several Boards in the community that serve those in need.
-In addition, Mike is the Chaplain for the Town of Brookfield Police Dept. He graduated from Texas A&M University, with a B.S. in Industrial Distribution/Engineering Sales and has his M.A. from Trinity Evangelical Divinity School.
-Mike has been married for over 30 years to Elizabeth and they have four grown sons.
+Currently, Mike volunteers on several Boards in the community that serves those in need.
+He graduated from Texas A&M University, with a B.S. in Industrial Distribution/Engineering Sales and has his M.A. from Trinity Evangelical Divinity School.
+Mike has been married for over 30 years to Elizabeth and they have four adult sons and 3 grandchildren.

 Catherine (Draeger) Pederson

-Catherine (Draeger) Pederson, MA is a nonprofit entrepreneur with over 16 years of experience empowering people to make a difference in their community.
-Previously, the Executive Director of Friedens Community Ministries, the largest food pantry network in Milwaukee.
-She has received numerous awards including the Ten Outstanding Young America's (TOYA) award in 2015 from the United States Junior Chamber (Jaycees) and the Philanthropic 5 recipient in 2016 from United Way of Greater Milwaukee and Waukesha County.
+Catherine (Draeger) Pederson, MA is a relational leader, strategic thinker, and strength-based consultant with over 17 years of experience empowering people to make a difference in their community.
+She has had experience with various nonprofits committed to our community from being the previous Executive Director of Wisconsin Inmate Education Association and the Executive Director of Friedens Community Ministries, the largest food pantry network in Milwaukee.
+Recipient of numerous awards, including the Ten Outstanding Young America's (TOYA) award in 2015 from the United States Junior Chamber (Jaycees) and the Philanthropic 5 recipient in 2016 from United Way of Greater Milwaukee and Waukesha County.
 She is pursuing her PhD in Leadership, Learning, and Service from Cardinal Stritch and has earned her Master's Degree in Christian Studies with an emphasis in leadership form Trinity International University.
 She is the author of: Faith, Hope and Love: When the World is Not as It Should Be and has been published in Just Between Us magazine.
 She lives in Washington Heights, Milwaukee with her husband and three children.

 Dr. Tom Nebel

 Dr. Tom Nebel has a Master of Divinity degree from Denver Seminary, and a Doctor of Ministry degree from Fuller Seminary in Pasadena, CA. He has served as the national Director of Church Planting for a Christian denomination, and during his tenure nearly 800 new churches were started across the US.
 He has authored six books on the subject of ministry improvement.
-He works as a Senior Associate with GiANT Worldwide, an international leadership development consultancy.
+He is a partner with GiANT Worldwide, an international leadership development consultancy.

 Dr. Daniel Green